-The last four months have been record-setting in more ways than we could have imagined.
+The last five months have been record-setting in more ways than we could have imagined.
 The impact has been wide-reaching – and I am not referring to the COVID-19 virus numbers.

 Technology has provided opportunities that have businesses, including ours, to service clients and continue to run their operations while working from home.
 It allowed students to continue their studies remotely and check in with their teachers when needed.
 We have access to almost anything: news, shopping, connecting with family and friends, and investment markets, all of which are amazing.
 In fact, it is hard to imagine what we would have done without technology.